AlecrimCloudwalk/aya-revamp/docs/llm_driven_architecture.md

 }
 ```

-### 3. ⚠️ MESSAGE PROCESSING RULES ⚠️
+## Implementation Guidelines

+### Message Processing Rules

-The bot should follow these specific rules for when to process and respond to messages:
+The bot follows these specific rules for when to process and respond to messages:

 1. **Development Mode**:
    - When in development mode, ONLY respond to messages containing the special key `!@#`